Antoine-Alexandre/DecodeTech/content/post/Am I the only one scared by the massive use of text-generating tools like OpenAIs GPT3.md

 Well, if you think the first part of this article was written by a human, then, I can tell you, you are not quite ready for the future of online (dis)information...

-Yes… The first part of this article has been entirely produced, in less than 5 seconds, by [ChatGPT](https://openai.com/blog/chatgpt/), GPT-3’s little brother that specializes in the creation of human-like texts and dialogues (see screenshot below).
+Yes, the first part of this article has been entirely produced, in less than 5 seconds, by [ChatGPT](https://openai.com/blog/chatgpt/), GPT-3’s little brother that specializes in the creation of human-like texts and dialogues (see screenshot below).

 {{< figure src="https://decodetech.eu/images/ChatGPT.png" >}}